 Laparoscopic and Minimally Invasive Surgery (MIS) have become the mainstream in operating rooms across the United States.
-The field of gynecologic surgery has embraced advancements in technology, such as daVinci Robotic Surgery, as minimally invasive gynecology (MIG) has gained enormous momentum within the specialty.
-Dr. Carter is on the crest of the new wave of technology that allows far quicker healing and a great reduction in discomfort to the patient.
-Under her directorship, North Colorado Medical Center has been named a Center of Excellence facility for their minimally invasive and robotic surgery program, the first such designation in Colorado.
+The field of gynecologic surgery has embraced advancements in technology, such as daVinci Robotic Surgery, as minimally invasive gynecology (MIG) is considered preferable within the specialty.
+Dr. Carter utilizes 3D, HD technology that allows for precision and accuracy.
+Also, this small-incision surgery results in far quicker healing and a great reduction in discomfort to the patient.
+Under her directorship, North Colorado Medical Center (NCMC) has been named a Center of Excellence facility for their minimally invasive and robotic surgery program, the first such designation in Colorado.

 Dr. Carter is on Active Staff and cares for patients at the following hospitals:

 - Northern Colorado Medical Center - Greeley, CO

 - Medical Center of the Rockies - Loveland, CO

 The "Exercise is Medicine" initiative has a distinct goal: To make physical activity and exercise a standard part of a disease prevention and treatment medical paradigm in the United States.
 Dr. Carter is very proud to be a certified provider for this "whole body" approach.
 Besides ABOG board certification, she is also boarded in Integrative Medicine.
 She is a Fellow of the American College of Sports Medicine and is a consultant for the International Olympic Committee regarding women athlete issues.